 At its most fundamental definition, gearing is when you borrow to invest.
 Therefore, for the purpose of this article, we are referring to gearing only specific to property investments.

-Negative gearing can be a complex topic but the simplest way to explain negative gearing for property investment is this:
+Negative gearing can be a complex topic but the simplest way to explain negative gearing in Australia for property investment is this:

 An investment property is negatively geared when your net rental income minus your expenses associated with maintaining the property is less than the interest on the funds borrowed to purchase the property.